 Martha Mae Art Supplies & Beautiful Things: Located at 5407 N. Clark, this is a small boutique featuring art, art supplies and other home and personal accessories from books, stationery, hand bags and notebooks.

 Andersonville Galleria: This is a “year-round art fair” as it features works by over 100 independent artists under one roof and on two levels.
 I thought some of the ceramics and photography was excellent.
 They also features exhibitions, special events and classes.
 5247 N. Clark.

-Norcross and Scott Home: This is a lovely contemporary retail and interior design studio.
+Norcross Interiors: Formerly Norcross and Scott Home, this is a lovely contemporary retail and interior design studio.
 They carry a nice selection of home furnishings, books, accessories and art.
-1476 W. Berwyn.
+1700 W. Irving Park Rd., #202.

 Things to Do and Explore